-It is not known whether pirbuterol passes into breast milk.
-Do not use pirbuterol inhalation without first talking to your doctor if you are breast-feeding a baby.
+It is not known whether pirbuterol passes into breast milk or if it could harm a nursing baby.
+Do not use this medication without telling your doctor if you are breast-feeding a baby.

-How should I use pirbuterol inhalation (Maxair, Maxair Autohaler)?
+How should I use pirbuterol inhalation (Maxair Autohaler)?

-The Autohaler releases the correct amount of drug.
+The inhaler automatically releases the correct amount of drug.
 The force of your inhalation will trigger the release.
 You do not have to press down on a canister.
-Follow the instructions that accompany your inhaler.

 If you also use a steroid inhaler, use your pirbuterol inhaler first to open up your airways, then use the steroid inhaler as directed.

 Talk with your doctor if any of your asthma medications do not seem to work as well in treating or preventing attacks.
 If it seems like you need to use more of any of your medications in a 24-hour period, talk with your doctor.

 An increased need for medication could be an early sign of a serious asthma attack.

 Clean your inhaler once a week, following the directions provided with your medication.